delphic/fury-roguelike/gdd.md

 2. Add more interesting dungeon designs
 3. Add some dungeon themes
 4. Add multiple layers to the dungeon, with the Amulet on the last one
-5. Add varied weapons to the game
+5. Add weapons with increasing damage to the game
 6. Move to a data-driven design for spawning enemies

+## Extensions
+1. Single quad with texture + palette lookup tilemap
+2. Add depth to combat with per weapon strike zones and held attacks
+3. Improve AI with reaction times, opportunity attacks and varied pathfinding
+4. Add visual effects and simple animations
+5. Half tile system for improved art whilst keeping generation simple.